chanchanngann/data-streaming-on-eks/README.md

 ![](images/21_snowflake_kafka_user.png)
 ---
 ### E. Deploy Kafka Connector
 In the `KafkaConnector`  configuration, we can use any of the connectors that we added to the build section in `KafkaConnect`  configuration.
-In our case, we will add the snowflake kafka connector.
+In our case, we will add the _snowflake kafka connector_.
 1. Get the private key for `kafka_user` by running below command.
 ```bash
 PRVK=`cat ./rsa_key.p8 | grep -v KEY- | tr -d '\012'`
 echo "private_key=$PRVK"
 ```

-2. Create secret `snowflake-credentials`  using [kafka-secert.yaml](kafka/kafka-connector/kafka-secret.yaml) (edit with the private key output).
+2. Create secret `snowflake-credentials`  using [kafka-secert.yaml](kafka/kafka-connector/kafka-secret.yaml) (edit the access url and the private key).
 ```
 kubectl apply -f kafka/kafka-connector/kafka-secret.yaml
 ```